top of page

 • Reduced driver visibility

-Using sunrise and sunset data from The Dog House dashboards allows walkers to anticipate low-light exposure rather than discovering it mid-walk.
+Using sunrise and sunset data from The Dog House dashboards allows walkers to anticipate low-light exposure and plan accordingly, rather than discovering it mid-walk.

 Frozen Water Hazards